Community Health Studies, Specialist Practice Qualification in District Nursing, PGDip

 The School of Health and Social Care is a major contributor to the preparation and education of District Nurses for the workforce in South Wales and the UK.

+You will be taught on our Singleton Park campus, located on the edge of the beautiful Gower Peninsula and just a stone’s throw from the nearest hospital.
 Our academic staff are qualified nurses, doctors, and allied health professionals, many of whom are also practising clinicians, providing an exceptional combination of theoretical rigour, professional insight, and practical expertise.

 Your District Nursing Experience